mar1boroman/databricks-patterns/README.md

 Update - 27 June 2022

+Added notebook to add a reusable framework for parameter management in databricks notebooks

+Update - 27 June 2022

 Added notebook which includes reusable functionality to send beautiful spark dataframes in an email

 Update - 15 June 2022